microsoft/vscode-docs/api/references/contribution-points.md

 ![themes extension point example](images/contribution-points/themes.png)

-See [Changing the Color Theme](/docs/extensions/themes-snippets-colorizers.md) for instructions on using the [yo code extension generator](/docs/extensions/yocode.md) to quickly package TextMate .tmTheme files as VS Code extensions.
+See the [Color Theme Guide](/api/extension-guides/color-theme) on how to create a Color Theme.

 ## contributes.snippets

 Contribute snippets for a specific language.
-The `language` attribute is the [language identifier](/docs/languages/identifiers.md) and the `path` is the relative path to the snippet file, which defines snippets in the [VS Code snippet format](/docs/editor/userdefinedsnippets.md#snippet-syntax).
+The `language` attribute is the [language identifier](/docs/languages/identifiers) and the `path` is the relative path to the snippet file, which defines snippets in the [VS Code snippet format](/docs/editor/userdefinedsnippets.md#snippet-syntax).

 The example below shows adding snippets for the Go language.